 There were flaws, however.
 The first Hasselblads were technological marvels in many ways, and were indeed beautiful to look at, but their technologically advanced interiors were very delicate.
 Producing an entirely new type of product is never without its pitfalls, and Victor’s camera was no exception.
 The watchmakers at Victor’s plant were experts at making precision parts, but not used to producing mechanics that could stand up to the mechanical strain a handheld camera must endure.
 Improvement led to further improvement, and design element after design element of the 1600F was refined and honed.

-The new 1000F had featured many refined and improved features and a new lens series that now comprised six lenses.
-And then in 1952, the camera truly came into its own.
+The new 1000F had many refined and improved features and a new lens series that now comprised six lenses.
+In 1952, the camera truly came into its own.
 The American magazine Modern Photography field-tested the new Hasselblad 1000F and reported spectacular results.
 The magazine’s testers ran 500 rolls of film through the camera – and even deliberately dropped it.
 Twice.

 The Hasselblad never broke or even went out of alignment.
 To say that the durability issues had been resolved would be putting it mildly.
 A legend was born.